 Drinking Water Is Good for Teeth

-Water has been associated with a variety of health benefits, but did you know it’s also good for our teeth?
+Water filter has have been associated with a variety of health benefits, but did you know it’s also good for our teeth?
 Here are some ways that drinking water can help improve oral hygiene.

 Keep Mouth Clean